On this site:

 Baffle with new speaker cloth

 In order to polish the case and clean the speaker cloth, I took the radio apart.
 Unfortunately, I damaged the speaker cloth when trying to clean it.
+The fabric was consumed by moist and very weak.
 I was able to get a custom woven replacement, which looks very good by the way.

-I mounted the frame in a pair of brackets to be able to handle it.
+The frame is not built to stand on a workbench, so I mounted it in a pair of brackets to handle it.
 After I received the replacement cloth, I glued it to the baffle.
 Then I mounted the chassis to the baffle.
 The chassis is fixed to the baffle with two bolts and two diagonal brackets.
 Finally, I put the baffle back in place, fastened it with its 6 screws to the case and mounted the knobs.
 After this, the radio did not only play well, but it looked beautiful, too.

 Before: dull dial, dirty bakelite and speaker cloth.